RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Ignatius Of Antioch/trallians.md

 ---
-title: "Epistle to the Trallians"
+title: "St. Ignatius Of Antioch: Epistle to the Trallians"
 slug: ignatius-of-antioch-trallians
 author: St. Ignatius Of Antioch
 layout: single